 All children are taught to swim from the age of four and everyone at the school has weekly swimming lessons throughout the year in our heated indoor pool.
 The whole school takes part in our annual inter-house swimming gala and our swimming team takes part in a number of local, regional and national events throughout the year.

 Many sports clubs take place at lunchtime and during the after school activities throughout the week.
-These include ballet, modern dance, judo, badminton, table tennis, swimming, tennis and archery in addition to our squad/team practices.
+These include ballet, modern dance, judo, badminton, table tennis, swimming, tennis, hockey, athletics and archery in addition to our squad/team practices.